alonitac/LinuxProject/README.md

 The branch name must start with `linux_project/`.

 > [!NOTE]
-> Don't worry if you're not familiar with Git and GitHub yet.
+> Don't worry if you're not familiar with Git or branches yet.
 > We'll cover those topics later on.
 > The reason we're doing this (cloning the repo, and creating a branch...) is because DevOps engineers do this every day,
 > it's part of their daily workflow, and we want you to get used to it.